 - Co-sponsored the Bring Your Own Bag ordinance to encourage shoppers to reuse bags or to skip bags to reduce their usage.

 - Extended the Property Tax Rebate to include families with at least one child who make up 40% of the Area Median Income (AMI) and to assist older adults who earn 35% of AMI.

 - Co-sponsored the ballot referral to create a new permanent funding source for Parks that was approved by voters in November 2018.

-As Council President, she presides over council meetings, determines the committee membership and sits as a member of all committees.
-Currently, she chairs the Budget and Policy Committee and is a member of the Business, Arts, Workforce and Aeronautical Services and the Finance and Governance committees.
-She also serves on multiple boards including Elevate Denver: Bond Executive Committee, Denver Park Trust Foundation, Denver Charter Review Committee, Long Term Recovery Committee, and is Chair of the Mile High Flood District.
-In the past, she has served as the Chair of the BIZ committee and the Economic Workforce Development working group.
+As Council President, she presides over council meetings, determines committee membership, and is a voting member of all committees.
+Currently, she chairs the Budget and Policy Committee.
+She also serves on multiple boards including Elevate Denver: Bond Executive Committee, Long Term Reopening and Recovery Committee, Stimulus Investment Advisory Committee, and the Mile High Flood District (MFHD).
+In the past, she has served as the chair of the Business, Arts, Workforce and Aeronautical Services (BIZ) committee, the Economic Workforce Development working group.

 District 11 Neighborhoods include:

-Denver International Airport, Gateway, Green Valley Ranch and Montbello.
+Denver International Airport, Gateway, Green Valley Ranch, Montbello, High Point, and Parkfield